aio-libs/aiohttp/docs/faq.rst

 ------------------------------------------------------------------------

-If your system has several IP interfaces, you may choose one which will be used used to bind a socket locally, either by specifying the source IP, or source network interface.
+If your system has several IP interfaces, you may choose one which will be used to bind a socket locally, either by specifying the source IP, or source network interface.
 It is also possible to have a fallback by catching the :exc:`RuntimeError` on creation::

     try:
         conn = aiohttp.TCPConnector(network_interface="eth0")
     except RuntimeError:
-        # fallback to local_addr as the runtime kernel is unsupported.
+        # Fall back to local_addr when the runtime kernel does not support interface binding.
         conn = aiohttp.TCPConnector(local_addr=("127.0.0.1", 0))

     async with aiohttp.ClientSession(connector=conn) as session: